דלג לתוכן הראשי

 4. Invest in metabolic health: Blood sugar balance, maintaining muscle mass, and healthy cholesterol slow cellular aging even without any genetic intervention.

-5. Stay informed, but be patient: This field advances in leaps.
+5. Stay informed, but with patience: This is a field that advances in leaps.
 The real news will come from clinical trial results, not a press release.

 The broader perspective

 But there is also a humble reminder here.
-AlphaFold did not 'solve' biology; it gave researchers a much better map.
-AI narrows the search space; it does not replace the hard work of validation, safety, and understanding.
-The genome is not just text to be decoded; it is a living system that responds in ways that still surprise us.
+Co-Scientist did not 'solve' biology; it synthesized existing knowledge and gave researchers a much better map.
+Artificial intelligence narrows the search space; it does not replace the hard work of validation, safety, and understanding.
+The genome is not just text to be deciphered; it is a living system that responds in ways that still surprise us.

-The right moment to get excited is not when an algorithm suggests a candidate, but when a real human cell in a lab becomes younger because of it.
-DeepMind just shortened the path to that moment, but did not eliminate it.
+The right moment to get excited is not when an algorithm proposes a candidate, but when a real human cell in the lab becomes younger because of it.
+Co-Scientist just shortened the path to that moment, but did not eliminate it.

 References: